 If you have a darker complexion, the melanin in your skin confers some natural protection from sunburns, but you still need protection from harmful ultraviolet rays.
 While people with fair skin are more likely to develop skin cancer due to sun exposure, people with dark skin tones are at risk of more serious kinds of cancer when they get it.
 The American Academy of Dermatology recommends that EVERYONE wear sunscreen daily for the safety of their skin.

 2. Most of what you call aging is really years of sun damage.

-Dermatologists with the Skin Cancer Foundation (2) estimate that 90 percent of visible aging comes not from the number of candles on your birthday cake but the hours you've spent in the sun.
+The National Institute of Health estimates that 80 percent of visible aging comes not from the number of candles on your birthday cake but the hours you've spent in the sun.
 Wearing sunscreen daily saves your skin from years of visible damage later.

 3. You have more choices and better application methods than ever.

 Still have images in your head of that stripe of pasty zinc oxide on your nose?
 Forget them.
 Modern zinc- and aluminum-based sunscreens use micronized particles for invisible sun protection.
 You can also opt for chemical sunscreens that interact with your skin's upper layers to provide hours of sun protection.
 These days you can spray it on, rub it in or smooth it over your skin with a rolling applicator.